 For NCAA Division I student-athletes, their GPA is increasingly becoming an important factor if they want to transfer to another college or university to continue their college athletic career.
 This is because a student-athlete leaving a Division I program can cost the program an APR point, which can end up being quite significant.

 APR, in NCAA terminology, refers to the Academic Progress Rate.
 NCAA Division I athletic teams must have a sufficient APR in order to be eligible for postseason play.

 To determine each team’s APR, each student-athlete on an athletic scholarship is “worth” two points at the end of each term – the eligibility point and the retention point.
 If the student-athlete is eligible for the next term, and stays at their school for the next term, they have “earned” two points for their team for that semester.
 If an athlete is eligible for the next term, but chooses to transfer to another school, their team will lose the retention point.

 However, a university can receive an “adjustment” from the NCAA and won’t lose an APR retention point if the athlete transferring to another four-year college has a GPA of at least 2.600.

-If you are considering a transfer, you suspect that your coach or athletic department may deny you permission to contact other schools, and you would like to discuss your options, contact Rick Allen at 913-766-1235 or email@example.com for a private consultation.
+If you are considering a transfer and you would like to discuss your options, contact Rick Allen at 913-766-1235 or firstname.lastname@example.org for a private consultation.
 We’ve helped thousands of athletes and parents to understand the rules and steps in the transfer process.
 We can help you evaluate your options and navigate the transfer process with complete confidentiality.